-Note: (-): not tested; (na): no activity; diameter of the inhibition zones (mm) including the disc diameter (6 mm) were given as the mean \pm SD of triplicate experiments; inhibition zone (mm): weak activity = 7-10 mm, intermediate activity = 11-15 mm, strong activity = \geq 16 mm (Asan et al, 2022).
+Note: (-) : not tested; (na) : no activity; diameter of the inhibition zones (mm) including the disc diameter (6 mm) were given as the mean \pm SD of triplicate experiments; inhibition zone (mm): weak activity = 7 mm-10 mm, intermediate activity = 11 mm-15 mm, strong activity = \geq 16 mm (Asan et al. 2022).

-Figure 4.
-Inhibition zone observations for 100 mg/mL of 25-minute sample against E. coli.
+Figure 4: Inhibition zone observations for 100 mg/mL of 25-minute sample against E. coli.

-Gram-positive bacteria were generally more sensitive to antibacterial agents than gramnegative bacteria, characteristic attributed to the differences in their cell structures.
-Gramnegative bacteria possess an outer membrane that serves as a barrier, impeding the penetration of antibiotics and other substances to reach their target.
-Moreover, the presence of efflux pumps in gram-negative bacteria actively expels antibiotics, which increases their resistance (Epand et al, 2016; Jubeh et al, 2020; Reygaert, 2018).
+Gram-positive bacteria were generally more sensitive to antibacterial agents than Gram-negative bacteria, characteristic attributed to the differences in their cell structures.
+Gram-negative bacteria possess an outer membrane that serves as a barrier, impeding the penetration of antibiotics and other substances to reach their target.
+Moreover, the presence of efflux pumps in Gram-negative bacteria actively expels antibiotics, which increases their resistance (Epand et al. 2016; Jubeh et al. 2020; Reygaert 2018).

-In contrast, the 25-minute sample exhibited a surprising trend, being more effective in inhibiting gram-negative bacteria than gram-positive bacteria.
-This intriguing result contradicted previous studies that demonstrated higher efficacy of similar samples against gram-positive bacteria (Ramzan & Zeshan, 2023; Sidahmed et al, 2015b).
-These findings suggested that the 25-minute sample may possessed unique properties or contained specific phytochemicals allowing it to penetrate the outer membrane of gram-negative bacteria.
-It is worth noting that differences in the biochemical processes and physiological properties of bacteria could influence their sensitivity to different phytochemicals (Cheng et al, 2015).
-Additionally, the concentration of the extract may not have been sufficient to exert an antibacterial effect on gram-positive bacteria.
+In contrast, the 25-minute sample exhibited a surprising trend, more effective in inhibiting Gram-negative bacteria than Gram-positive ones.
+This intriguing result contradicted previous studies that demonstrated higher efficacy of similar samples against Gram-positive bacteria (Ramzan & Zeshan 2023; Sidahmed et al. 2015).
+These findings suggested that the 25-minute sample may possess unique properties or contain specific phytochemicals, allowing it to penetrate the outer membrane of Gram-negative bacteria.
+It is worth noting that differences in the biochemical processes and physiological properties of bacteria could influence their sensitivity to different phytochemicals (Zhou & Li 2015).
+Additionally, the concentration of the extract may not have been sufficient to exert an antibacterial effect on Gram-positive bacteria.
 Further studies were needed to clarify the reasons for the observed differences in antibacterial activity.

-Table 5 compared the antibacterial activity of lempoyang extracts (crude extract and essential oil, EO) through aqueous extraction.
+Table 5 compares the antibacterial activity of employing extracts (crude extract and essential oil, EO) through aqueous extraction.
 Previous studies suggested that the EO of the lempoyang fresh rhizome might have been more effective in inhibiting bacterial strains than its crude extract.
-However, it was important to note that several factors might have influenced the antibacterial properties of the extract, including the extraction method, the polarity of the solvent and the concentration of the crude extract (Chuah et al, 2017).
-In the extraction of secondary metabolites from medicinal plants, the type, and number of compounds extracted might have influenced by the solvents used.
-It was also observed that the polarity of the solvent and the duration of the extraction process significantly affect the recovery of bioactive chemicals from plant materials (Malik et al, 2019).
+However, it was important to note that several factors might have influenced the antibacterial properties of the extract, including the extraction method, the polarity of the solvent and the concentration of the crude extract (Chuah et al. 2017).
+In the extraction of secondary metabolites from medicinal plants, the type and number of compounds extracted might have been influenced by the solvents used.
+It was also observed that the polarity of the solvent and the duration of the extraction process significantly affect the recovery of bioactive chemicals from plant materials (Malik et al. 2019).